zenyd/mpv-scripts/README.md

 ### Usage
 First invoke the script using `alt + u`, input a movie name, or use the one provided by the script, search and download subtitles.
 If you want to change the language for the subtitles append `;[3-letter ISO-639-3 code]`.
 So if you want to search for e.g. german subtitles append `;deu`.

+## delete-file
+As the name suggests this is a small script for deleting files played through mpv.
+You can mark a file to be deleted and can unmark it if desired.
+Once quitting mpv, the script starts the deletion process.
+This is platform-agnostic so should work everywhere.

+`ctrl + DEL`: mark/unmark file to be deleted